Fastlane-LLC/vendor-api-docs/source/includes/_activity_feed.md

 pageSize | 100 | Sets the size of pages in paginated results.
-Maximum is currently 500. pageNumber | 0 | Sets the zero-indexed page number in paginated results. claimId | | Filters the activities to only contain activities for the specific LossExpress Claim ID. hash | | Show activity types starting from when the hash's activity and moving into the future
+Maximum is currently 500. pageNumber | 0 | Sets the zero-indexed page number in paginated results. claimId | | Filters the activities to only contain activities for the specific LossExpress Claim ID. activityId | | Show activity types starting from when the hash's activity and moving into the future.

+### Note

+You can only supply `activityId` or `createdBefore` in a request, not both.

 # Activity Types